algorithmsbooks/optimization/README.md

 * p.
 128: eq 8.5: Remove unnecessary min
 * p.
 128: Alg 8.2: Change for loop over j to set the lower triangular components rather than upper.
                    Use D on right hand side of `D = L[:,randperm(n)]`.
 * p.
+132: Fig 8.4 Change upper y tick label from c to 1+c (thanks to Nancy Ammar)
+* p.
 140: eq.
 8.23, $\delta^(i)$ should be boldface on the right hand side (thanks to Robert Moss)
 * p.
 141: eq.
 8.30 used c_c instead of c_Sigma. (thanks to Pranav Maheshwari)
 * p.
 141 equation (8.28):  p_\Sigma -> p_\sigma (thanks to Shogo Kishimoto)